 - Uppsala: between 750 and 1,200 EUR/month

-See what these students have to say about studying abroad in Sweden:
+See what former students had to say about living and studying in Sweden:

 - Janine's study experience

 - Eleni's study experience

 What about food costs in Sweden?
 Expect to pay around 200 EUR for food every month.
 This depends on your eating habits, whether you cook or not, and so on.
 You can reduce your expenses if you buy groceries from affordable supermarkets, like Lidl, Willy’s, or stores from the city suburbs.